Best Hardwired Home Security Systems in 2024

 Our Experience Testing Lorex

 The big advantage of going with Lorex is camera choice.
 The company offers a huge selection of cameras, the biggest selection in the market, including tons of wired options.
-And because Lorex began as a professional-grade camera supplier, its entire inventory is rugged and durable.
 You never have to worry about paying monthly fees with Lorex either since monitoring is strictly DIY.
 In fact, it sits atop our list of best no-subscription camera systems.
 And to make monitoring easy, most camera models come with local storage options: DVR, NVR, or on-board recording.

 Of course, the downside of DIY monitoring is that you have to be willing and able to keep an eye on your security yourself.
 We’ll confess that we’re not as diligent as we should be.
 That’s one reason we always sign up for a professional monitoring plan if one is offered.